2024

 Conflict can arise on any side for HR managers, and it can feel like fighting on multiple battlefronts.

 You can have unsatisfied employees on one side and a CEO waiting for that 15% MoM work performance increase on the other.
-But, more importantly, sometimes, you need to forfeit one match to win the other.
+But, more importantly, sometimes, you must forfeit one match to win the other.

 Although you can never know where the next conflict will happen, you can be sure there will always be one.
 And it’s up to you and your human resources soft skills to create a favorable conflict resolution and address organizational challenges.

-• Accentuate clarity and consistency – Going back to your HR skills and competencies.
-You maximize clarity and consistency through proactivity and keeping everything in place.
-The result is less chance of a conflict.
+• Accentuate clarity and consistency—Going back to your HR skills and competencies, you maximize clarity and consistency through proactivity and keeping everything in place.
+The result is less chance of conflict.

-• Everyone is accountable – Although, as an HR professional, you’re the accountability ringleader, everyone else needs to be aware of their accountability.
-If an employee is part of a problem, they need to be part of the solution.
+• Everyone is accountable—Although you, as an HR professional, are the accountability ringleader, everyone else must know their accountability—employees who are part of a problem must be part of the solution.

-• Resolve minor conflicts right away – Where there’s a spark, there’s fire.
-It might not sound like a big deal that Mike dislikes how Jane presents data.
-But ignoring the conflict is a fire waiting to happen.
-Don’t ignore, resolve.
+• Resolve minor conflicts right away—where there’s a spark, there’s fire.
+Mike’s dislike of how Jane presents data might not sound like a big deal, but ignoring the conflict is a fire waiting to happen.
+Don’t ignore; resolve.

-• Practice unbiased and critical thinking – Recognizing what’s happening is step number one.
-Step number two is figuring out who’s to blame.
-Emotional intelligence plays a huge role here, and you need to prevent your feelings from getting in the way.
+• Practice unbiased and critical thinking.
+Step one is to recognize what’s happening.
+Step two is to figure out who’s to blame.
+Emotional intelligence plays a huge role here, and you must prevent your feelings from getting in the way.

 5. Master Adaptation & Continue Learning